Tips for Selecting and Storing Fresh Herbs in Your Kitchen

 4. Avoid Moisture

-While it's essential for herbs to remain hydrated, excessive moisture can lead to rotting.
+While herbs need to remain hydrated, excessive moisture can lead to rotting.
 Make sure there's no excessive moisture in the packaging or on the leaves.
 Herbs packed in plastic bags tend to collect condensation, which can hasten decay.

 5. Consider Organic Options